 Well you might decide to just grin and bear it and hope that it passes.
 Unfortunately it can take several years to get through and even post-menopausal women continue to experience hot flushes from time to time.

 Alternatively, you might try acupuncture.

-In Chinese medicine it is the kidneys that are responsible for reproduction, growth and development.
 The menopause is a sign that a woman’s childbearing years are coming to an end and the body is preparing for a new stage of life.
 During this process the energy of the kidneys is depleted and the balance of yin and yang is disrupted.

 As yin decreases the body heats up – causing hot flushes, night sweats, dizziness, menstrual irregularities and anxiety.
 Yin and Yang are interdependent so yang deficiency can then arise causing chills, fatigue and depression.
 As time passes the vitality of other meridians is disrupted – our liver qi may stagnate causing mood swings and depression, our heart qi may become hyperactive causing insomnia and palpitations.

 Recent research carried out by Wake Forest School of Medicine in the US has shown that there is strong evidence that acupuncture is effective at reducing night sweats and hot flushes.
 And we know that acupuncture is effective at reducing stress, which is a common trigger for the symptoms.
 In fact there have been numerous trials that have shown it works.